 Your Cockatoo will also need various interactive toys to play with and chew on, as they have a hardy, durable beak and will otherwise chew on anything that they can find.
 While it is a larger responsibility, Cockatoos in general do better in pairs because they are social birds, and this will also decrease the amount of time that you need to interact with your bird.
 That said, you’ll need to introduce the birds slowly, and even then, there is no guarantee that they’ll get along.

 Common Health Problems

 Sulphur-Crested Cockatoos are hardy, healthy birds that are rarely sick.
 The most common health issue with large birds like Cockatoos is the result of behavioral problems due to lack of stimulation.
-A bored or frustrated Cockatoo will commonly begin to pluck their own feathers out or become destructive.
-It’s vital that they get adequate stimulation.
+A bored or frustrated Cockatoo will commonly begin to pluck their feathers out or become destructive.
+They must get adequate stimulation.

 The correct diet is essential to a healthy cockatoo, and a lack of fresh fruit and vegetables can result in a host of health issues, including fatty tumors, respiratory infections, and bacterial infections.

 Diet and Nutrition

 In the wild, Sulphur-Crested Cockatoos eat various seeds, insects, and fruits, so in captivity, they’ll need to be fed on a similar diet.
 A commercial pellet mix tailored for large parrots is ideal because it has all the required nutrition for your bird, but they’ll also need plenty of fresh fruits and vegetables and seed mixes.
 A good rule of thumb is that around 70% of their diet should consist of pellets, with the remainder consisting of fresh food.